mapfish/mapfish-print/examples/src/test/resources/examples/image_layer_base64/README.md

-This folder tests if the image layer type can be printed.
+This folder tests if the image layer stored as base 64 can be printed.